ctmrbio/Amplicon_workflows/amplicons-overlap.rst

 -----------------
 It's beyond the scope of this tutorial to teach you how to draw biological conclusions from your OTU table.
 However, here are some useful links:

 For visualizing your data in interactive hierarchical pie charts, use `Krona <http://sourceforge.net/p/krona/home/krona/>`_.
+For converting the OTU table you made here into a krona compatible input, use the script tsv2krona.py found in this repo and the ktImportText tool from krona.

 For information and tutorials on statistical methods for analysis of microbial ecology, take a look at `Gustame <https://sites.google.com/site/mb3gustame/home>`_.